PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [X] Don't double-ingest messages.
 It will screw up indexes.
  - [X] 100% test coverage
  - [X] Implement pigeon message find-all for peer feed.
 I will need to add index for `author => message_count`
+ - [ ] Stop using base64 in favor of base32 with no padding?
+Simplifies support for legacy systems.
+Easy to implement.
+ - [ ] Need a way of importing / exporting a feeds blobs. (see "Bundle Brainstorming" below)
+ - [ ] Need a way of adding a peers messages / blobs to bundles. (see "Bundle Brainstorming" below)
  - [ ] refactor `Bundle.create` to use `message find-all`.
+ - [ ] Add mandatory `--from=` arg to `bundle create`
+ - [ ] Make the switch to LevelDB, RocksDB or similar (currently using Ruby PStore).
+ - [ ] Change all multihashes to Base32 to support case-insensitive file systems?
  - [ ] Rename (RemoteIdentity|LocalIdentity)#public_key to #multihash for consistency with other types.
  - [ ] Rename `message find` to `message read`, since other finders return a multihash.
  - [ ] Don't allow any type of whitespace in `kind` or `string` keys.
 Write a test for this.